DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ***
 **Aha:** “We are a healthy people living in a broken system” is not metaphor.
 The body itself rejects what monocrop logic produces.
 Health is not a commodity; it is an emergent property of living systems [see: References and Sources].

 **Try This:** Visit a farmer’s market and ask three growers how they build soil.
 Then visit the nearest big‑box grocery and read the ingredient list on five items you buy regularly.
-Which protocol—Engine or Family—does each environment reward [see: References and Sources]?
+Which protocol—Machine or Kin—does each environment reward [see: References and Sources]?